learn-co-curriculum/phase-1-html-forms/README.md

 When you need to send your response in a way that doesn't leak information, you want your form to use the `POST` HTTP method.

+> **ADVANCED**: An advanced concept is that a `GET` request is "idempotent."
+> That means the browser can run it repeatedly without changing information on
+> the back-end.
+We can ask for a filtered list of dog toys again and again and
+> again by hitting Refresh again and again and again.
+Nothing changes on the
+> server if we do that.

 ### POST

 Below we see the same form example code for making a POST request.